My Funded Futures Rules: Rapid, Builder, Flex & Pro

 One exception: the Pro Plan One Day Add-On has no consistency rule and carries a higher $4,000 profit target on the 50K account.

-This is where MFF rules get more relaxed.
-On Rapid sim-funded accounts, there is no consistency rule.
-Same for Flex and Pro sim-funded accounts.
-So once you pass evaluation on any current MFF plan, consistency requirements drop away entirely.
+Builder is the exception: it has no consistency during evaluation but enforces a 50% consistency rule on payout requests.
 This is a significant change from older MFF plans (like the legacy Starter and Core accounts) that enforced 40% consistency in the funded stage.

 MFF Payout Rules and Profit Splits by Plan